wp-plugins/social-share-by-wp-dev-shed/trunk/readme.txt

 1. screenshot-1.png displays the Facebook and Twitter share buttons on an article

 == Changelog ==

+= 1.2 =
+* Added feature to control where the buttons appear.
+At the top of posts, the bottom or both.

 = 1.1 =
 * Removed the Facebook OpenGraph meta data